 Our Verdict

-Tiki Cat Born Carnivore Dry cat food receives the Cat Food Advisor rating, 4.5 stars.
+Tiki Cat Born Carnivore product range is made of eight recipes which all receive the Cat Food Advisor rating, 4.5 stars.

 Tiki Cat Born Carnivore dry cat food is rich in protein and low carbohydrate content.
 It is formulated with a focus on providing a high-protein diet that mimics a cat’s natural carnivorous diet.